Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Theoretical Properties

 \end{theorem}

 \begin{remark} Theorem \ref{theorem1} establishes a uniform convergence rate for GSFR, showing that the conditional mean squared error decreases at a rate of \( O_{p}(m^{-1} + n^{-1}m \log p_n) \).
-Our results demonstrate that GSFR attains a convergence rate comparable to OGA under weak sparsity, providing a theoretical justification for the FR and FS algorithms in \citet{wang2009forward} and \citet{wieczorek2022model}, if they stop before \( K_n \).
+Our results demonstrate that GSFR attains a convergence rate comparable to OGA under weak sparsity, providing additional theoretical insight into the behavior of related forward selection procedures such as those in \citet{wang2009forward}, if they stop before \( K_n \).
 The standard bias-variance tradeoff indicates that \( m \) should not exceed \( O((n / \log p_n)^{1/2}) \) and that setting \( m = K_n \) achieves the optimal balance.
-The term \( m^{-1} \) in our convergence rate is consistent with the theoretical results of \citet{borodinProjectionGreedyAlgorithm2021}, which argue that further improvement beyond \( m^{-1} \) is not achievable under weak sparsity.
+The term \( m^{-1} \) in our convergence rate is consistent with the theoretical results of \citet{borodinProjectionGreedyAlgorithm2021}, arguing that further improvement beyond \( m^{-1} \) is not achievable under weak sparsity.
 This result underscores the competitiveness of our method and confirms the effectiveness of GSFR in ultra-high dimensional settings. \end{remark}

 Next, we establish the sure screening property of GSFR under strong sparsity, where irrelevant variables have zero coefficients, and the number of relevant variables with nonzero coefficients grows at a controlled rate with \( n \).